your business in our interactive demo!

 Forecasting software may be included with your accounting software, or you can buy it as a separate service.
 If you aren’t using a software program, consider bringing in an expert with experience in the quantitative methods used for forecasting, such as linear regression analysis.
 Inaccurate calculations will produce misleading and potentially harmful data.

-3. Use Scenario Planning
+3. Use scenario planning

 You can use financial forecasts for realistic or hypothetical predictions.
 Use your forecasting tools to create forecasts for various scenarios.
 For example, how does your revenue forecast change if you increase hiring by 10% this year?
 How much of a sales increase can you expect if you invest X amount into a certain marketing strategy?